Nic Belasco: Pasig Sta. Lucia Realtors (MPBL)

 Five years after retiring, he returned to playing basketball, this time with the Pasig Sta.
 Lucia Realtors.
 He was 45 years old at this time.
 He played under the "Fil-Am" category.

 Coaching career

 After Kia didn't play him, he became the head coach of the Laguna BUSA Warriors.

 In 2016, he became an assistant coach under Ariel Vanguardia for the Phoenix Pulse Fuel Masters.
 He was tasked with developing their big men, such as Prince Caperal.

 Player profile

 Belasco was one of the many reliable big men in the league during his playing days.
 He was a workhorse inside the paint and is a good shooter from the outside.
 Belasco is also a proven defense specialist.

 Personal life

 He is married to Maria Rafaella Verdadero, a former Miss Philippines-Australia and Ms. Binibing Pilipinas-World 2003, since 2004.

 After retiring in 2014, Belasco put up the Belasco Unlimited Skills Academy (BUSA) with fellow ex-PBA star Ali Peek.

 After his assistant coaching career, he focused more on his job as the general manager of a sports facility in Makati.
+He became an operations manager for ASM Global in September 2023.